 High forceps are the application of forceps when the baby’s head is just entering the mother’s pelvis (known as station zero).
 We can take this one off the table because it is no longer performed in modern obstetrics.

-Outlet forceps is when the baby’s head fetal head is underneath the pelvis and its child’s scalp is appears between contraction.
+Outlet forceps is when the baby’s fetal head is underneath the pelvis, and the child’s scalp appears between contractions.

 No alarms are going off during low or outlet forceps deliveries.
-The baby is progressing nicely and the doctor is choosing to used low forceps to speed up childbirth.
+The baby is progressing nicely and the doctor is choosing to use low forceps to speed up childbirth.

 Mid forceps means that the baby’s head has entered the mother’s pelvis but is not quite visible at the opening of the vagina.
 Doctors are using mid-forceps in only 1% of deliveries.
-Alarms are going off — or should be — when mid forceps is required.
+Alarms are supposed to be going off when mid-forceps is required.

-Mid-forceps deliveries are typically used when there is more of a problem such as the baby head being positions against the mother’s back.
+Mid-forceps deliveries are typically used when there is more of a problem, such as the baby’s head being positioned against the mother’s back.
 The baby should also be horizontal in the uterus or other positions where the baby’s head has entered the birth canal at an odd angle.

 Mid-forceps might also be indicated when a baby is in distress or bradycardia (slow heartbeat) during the delivery process.